heyinterspace/samir.xyz/README.md

 This starts the Express server which serves the static files from the public directory on port 3000.

-## Simplification Philosophy
+## Radical Simplification

-This project has been deliberately simplified to eliminate unnecessary complexity:
+This project has been deliberately simplified to the absolute minimum:
-- No build process - static assets are served directly
+- No build process - pre-built static assets are served directly
 - One server approach - simple Express configuration
-- Clear separation of concerns - server code vs static assets
-- No staging or complex deployment pipelines
+- No config files, no client code, no build scripts
+- All unnecessary directories have been removed:
+  - ✓ Removed `client/` directory (React source)
+  - ✓ Removed `config/` directory (build configurations)
+  - ✓ Removed `attached_assets/` directory (duplicate assets)
+  - ✓ Removed `screenshots/` directory (documentation only)

 ## Notes